Generlate/Handbook/company/strategy/index.md

 ### Pricing

 -   Trying Generlate (to prove it works and is valuable) is free and (if you want) self-service.
--   If your organization is getting value from Generlate with a lot of users, our [pricing](https://about.generlate.com/pricing) <!-- missing link --> is designed so that we earn money from you.
+-   If your organization is getting value from Generlate with a lot of users, our [pricing](https://www.generlate.com/pricing) is designed so that we earn money from you.
 This lets us invest in improving our product.
 -   All users at a given customer are on the same pricing tier.
 This is simpler than having users at different tiers and encourages us to build things that are broadly valuable.

 ## One year vision